-Some FTP servers do not require user authentication for file access.
-These servers permit anonymous login activities.
+Some anonymous FTP servers do not require user authentication for file access.
+These servers permit anonymous ftp login activities.
 If you don’t have a specific purpose, you should not let anonymous login to your FTP server.
-You can use this tool to check whether your FTP servers permits anonymous login.
+You can use this tool to undertake a login checker whether your FTP servers permits anonymous login.

 FTP (File Transfer Protocol) is a protocol that enables file transfer between the server and the client.
 For example, you can transfer the files created for your website to your server with FTP protocol.